Plynk investment app Download App

 How to start investing

-At Plynk, our goal is to make it easy and affordable to start investing.
+Our goal is to make it easy and affordable to start investing with the Plynk app.
 We’re committed to being fully transparent about fees, so you know exactly what you’re paying (and even better: what you’re not paying).

 There are many different types of investing fees that exist, so let’s break it down.

-Here are the investing fees you won’t pay at Plynk:
+Here are the investing fees you won’t pay with the Plynk app:

 • - Commissions